Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

 ```

 To support `vmap` for PyTorch operators, we need to specify the batching rule
 i.e. how to map the given function over a batched input.
-This is similar to how
-PyTorch internally specifies the rule for gradient computation for operators.
-Batching rule is essentially a function which takes one or multiple batched
+A batching rule is essentially a function which takes one or multiple batched
 inputs and computes the batched operation.
 In the above example to support
 `vmap` for `my_simple_model`, we need to know the batching rule for `torch.dot`
 and `torch.relu` to be able to vectorize our model.
-PyTorch has a lot of operators and we need to have coverage for all the
+PyTorch has a lot of operators and we need to have coverage for all of them
-operators to seamlessly support optimized `vmap`.
-There is a `for`-loop
+to support `vmap`.
+That being said, there is a `for`-loop
 fallback in case an operator is not supported so as not to crash the code.

 PyTorch operators can be roughly categorized as primitive (internally